 Hi, I’m Suzanne Jackman from Splendid Speck—my splendid little part of the world.
 I am excited to share my first quilt pattern on Moda Bake Shop.
-You can see my latest creations by following me on Instagram.
+You can see my latest creations in my shop or by following me on Instagram.

 Who doesn’t remember childhood and eating cellophane wrapped swirl candies?
 This Candy Swirl quilt hints back to the sweet swirly candy and consists of blocks with a pinwheel, 4 half square triangles, and 4 rectangle squares to create a 12″ finished block.
 A set of 30 blocks creates a 60″ x 72″ quilt (Want to make something smaller?
 4 blocks create a 24″ pillow).
 This quilt is created using a matching layer cake and charm pack along with background and backing.
 A printer friendly version of the pattern may be downloaded here.